alexconst/alexconst.github.io/technical/packer.md

 The third line shows how to use a previously declared variable.
 And the last line shows the use of configuration template variables, which are in the form `{{ Varname }}` or `{{ .Varname }}`, and are special variables filled by Packer automatically.
 In this case the `{{ .HTTPIP }}` and `{{ .HTTPPort }}` will be set by Packer with the information about its own local web server and then supplied to the guest OS during the installation process.

-The next sections will characterize a template file in detail (edited for readability purposes).
+The next sections will characterize a template file in detail, with most of the default options explicitly set in order to better demystify the magic.
+*(Note that the JSON file is not valid since it has been edited for legibility purposes)*.